backstage/backstage/docs/permissions/getting-started.md

 [The IdentityResolver docs](../auth/identity-resolver.md) describe the process for resolving group membership on sign in.

-## Optionally add cookie-based authentication

-Asset requests initiated by the browser will not include a token in the `Authorization` header.
-If these requests check authorization through the permission framework, as done in plugins like TechDocs, then you'll need to set up cookie-based authentication.
-Refer to the ["Authenticate API requests"](https://github.com/backstage/backstage/blob/master/contrib/docs/tutorials/authenticate-api-requests.md) tutorial for a demonstration on how to implement this behavior.

 ## Integrating the permission framework with your Backstage instance

 ### 1. Set up the permission backend